The Aswan Quarry, Scoop Marks, and the Unfinished Obelisk

 The Aswan Quarry is just the first step.
 Even if you are able to figure out the scoop marks and determine how a multi-ton obelisk was quarried – including the final bit of separating the obelisk from the bedrock without getting crushed to death.

-How do you think the Unfinished Obelisk in the Aswan Quarry was shaped?
-How do you think you’d do with a dolerite stone pounder?
-Let us know in the comment section below.
+Want more on quarries?, here’s a wiki on other Aswan Quarries.
+How do you think the Unfinished Obelisk was carved from the bedrock?
+And how well do you think you would do with a dolerite stone pounder?
+Let us know in the comments.

 Part of the Ben UnchartedX Egypt Tour

-23 Comments
+26 Comments

 1. Why did you smack the two rocks together?
 That makes no sense.
 Do those scoop/ripple marks look like they were created by bumping rocks against each other!!??
 Next time try rubbing the dolerite against the granite in a smooth forward-backward motion like you’re trying to create a single ripple from the pattern beside the obelisk.
 That’s a pattern created from repeated rubbing… not striking.